The Marble Church

 The awe-inspiring Marble Church with the characteristic copper green dome has to be one of the most impressive churches of the city - and is definitely home to one of the best views in town.

-The church lies beautifully in line with Amalienborg castle and The Opera in the middle of the elegant area of Frederiksstaden.
-In fact the official name of the church is Frederik's Church.
+The church lies beautifully in line with Amalienborg palace and the Opera in the middle of the elegant area of Frederiksstaden in central Copenhagen.
+While the official name of the church is Frederik's Church, it is commonly called the Marble Church.

-The Marble Church has an interesting story.
-Presided by King Frederik V the foundation stone was laid in 1749 as part of a grand plan of making a new city district called Frederiksstaden.
+The story behind the Marble Church is interesting – it's not made from marble, for a start, although that was the original plan.
+In a project presided over by King Frederik V, the foundation stone was laid in 1749 as part of a grand plan of making a new city district called Frederiksstaden.

-It is extremely popular to be married in the beautiful church, so hopeful couples practically line up to walk down the aisle.
-You will hear wedding bells chime on Fridays and Saturdays.
+It is extremely popular to get married in the beautiful church, so hopeful couples practically line up to walk down the aisle.
+Listen for wedding bells chiming on Fridays and Saturdays.

 Wonderful Copenhagen email@example.com